MarklarMarklar/FetchCode-VSCode-Extension/README.md

 - **Compose for big changes**: Use Compose Mode instead of Chat for multi-file modifications
 - **Keyboard shortcuts**: Learn the shortcuts to speed up your workflow
 - **Progress indicators**: Watch the live progress updates to see what FetchCoder is doing in real-time
+- **Clear chat easily**: Click the 🗑️ button to instantly clear chat history (no confirmation required)

 ## 🙏 Acknowledgments